liupeirong/ManufacturingSamples/docs/data_schema.md

 - `Timestamp`: UTC timestamp, microsecond precision.
 - `Set_Point_Speed`: Target speed of the production line.
 For example, 100 means 100 parts per time unit.
 - `Actual_Speed`: Actual speed of the production line.
 If actual speed is below certain threshold, then the production line is considered "down", which is used to compute the _availability_ component of OEE.
 Also the actual speed as a percentage of the set point is used to calculate the _performance_ component of OEE.
-- `Line_Pass_Fail`: Whether the part produced at the timestamp is considered good or scrap.
+- `Line_Pass_Fail`: Number of parts produced at the timestamp that are considered good or defect.
 This is used to calculate the _quality_ component of OEE.
-- `Machine{X}_Pass_Fail`: Whether the part passing through individual machines on the production line is considered good or defect.
-Defects from individual machines contribute to the overall defect on a line.
-However, it's not necessarily each defect reported by a Machine leads to a defect on the line.
+- `Machine{X}_Pass_Fail`: Number of parts passing through individual machines on the production line that are considered good or defect.
+Defects from individual machines contribute to the overall defects on a production line.
+However, each defect reported by a Machine doesn't necessarily lead to a defect on the line.

 | Line_Name | Timestamp               | Set_Point_Speed | Actual_Speed | Line_Pass_Fail | Machine1_Pass_Fail | Machine2_Pass_Fail | Machine3_Pass_Fail |
 | :-------- | :---------------------- | :-------------- | :----------- | :------------- | :----------------- | :----------------- | :----------------- |